-Question Number Indicativ e content 5(b) Examiners should be alert to a variety of responses and should reward points which are clearly based on evidence from the text.
-This is not an exhaustive list but the following points are likely to be made: responsibility for the tragedy can be discussed in different ways.
+Question Number Indicative content 5(b) Examiners should be alert to a variety of responses and should reward points which are clearly based on evidence from the text This is not an exhaustive list but the following points are likely t made: responsibility for the tragedy can be discussed in different ways.
 Candidates are likely to refer to the part played by: Lord and Lady Capulet, the Montagues, Friar Lawrence and the Nurse.
-Candidates may also discuss fate, the younger generation and the feud. the Capulets Lady Capulet is not close to her daughter.
-She fails to spot Juliet's anguish when the marriage to Paris is mooted.
-She cannot understand why the arranged marriage is rejected.
-At first, Lord Capulet seems to be a liberal father.
-However, he is vindictive when Juliet refuses to play the dutiful daughter.
-Lord Montagues d Montague is more concerned about Romeo's pursuit of Rosaline. wife eventually dies of grief.
-He a he b that the r Lawrence advises moderation but goes ahead and marries the couple because believes that it will unite the families and reduce conflict.
-He ensures a Romeo will sleep with Juliet.
+Candidate also discuss fate, the younger generation and the feud.
+Lady ang why be a Capulets y Capulet is not close to her daughter.
+She fails to spot Juliet's uish when the marriage to Paris is mooted.
+She cannot understand the arranged marriage is rejected.
+At first, Lord Capulet seems to a liberal father.
+However, he is vindictive when Juliet refuses to play dutiful daughter.
+Lord Montagues I Montague is more concerned about Romeo's pursuit of Rosaline. wife eventually dies of grief.
+Friar Lawrence He advises moderation but goes ahead and marries the couple becaus he believes that it will unite the families and reduce conflict.
+He ens that Romeo will sleep with Juliet.
 He plans Romeo's exile.
-He devises sleeping potion plan.
-He is guilty of good intentions leading to jedy. beco not pers is very close to Juliet, has been with her all her Juliet's life.
+He devise the sleeping potion plan.
+He is guilty of good intentions leading to tragedy. beco not pers e is very close to Juliet, has been with her all her Juliet's life.
 She omes an accomplice.
 She is far too keen to see Juliet married and is very discriminating: Paris or Romeo will do.
 She is not a moral son.
 Her support for Paris alienates Juliet who ceases to use the se in her plans.
-The Nurse fails to support her charge at a crucial miners must be alert and responsive to answers which take a more matic approach.
-Level Mark A01/A02/A04 0 No rewardable material.
-Level 1 1-6 Limited knowledge and understanding of the text evident in the response Comments about the writer's use of characterisation/theme/plot/setting for literary effect show limited appreciation of the writer's craft Engagement with the text is basic, examples used are of limited relevance Where response requires consideration of two or more features, limited balance is evident
+The Nurse fails to support her charge at a crucial • examiners must be alert and responsive to answers which take a more thematic approach.
+Level Mark A01/A02/A04 Level 1 0 No rewardable material.
+Levei 1 1-0 Limited knowledge and understanding of the text evident in the response Comments about the writer's use of characterisation/theme/plot/setting for literary effect show limited appreciation of the writer's craft Engagement with the text is basic, examples used are of limited relevance Where response requires consideration of two or more features,